The 4 Biggest Ways a Natural Disaster Will Impact the Worth of Your Home In California

 The sea level has been steadily rising for years, and over time it will become a pressing flooding problem for homes located close to shore in the years to come.
 It also means that it requires less rainfall in an area to push it into flooding conditions.

-Its why one of the most important designations to be found in the natural hazard designation report is the Special Flood Hazard Area, as it lets you know both the immediate and long-term threat of flooding.
+It’s why one of the most important designations to be found in the natural hazard designation report is the Special Flood Hazard Area, as it lets you know both the immediate and long-term threat of flooding.
 Homes with one percent or more chance of being flooded in any given year receive this designation, and the projected risk for decades to come can be included as well.

-For those looking to maintain the worth of their home, its important to request an updated NHD Report as FEMA reevaluates the risks as they change annually.
+For those looking to maintain the worth of their home, it’s important to request an updated NHD Report as FEMA reevaluates the risks as they change annually.

 3. Human-Based Hazards